SonienTaegi/nrf5-gcc-makefile/README.md

   - ENABLE_PERIPHERAL<br>
      To set this 1 will includes common headers for using peripheral driver.
      - Currently peripherals below are supported in this Makefile.
 These will be expanded when I need... or I will be so glad to anybody suggest cases.
 Plz help me :)

-  - ENABLE_GPIO        // This is for GPIOTE
+  - ENABLE_GPIO // This is for GPIOTE.
   - ENABLE_TIMER
   - ENABLE_PWM // Not implemented yet but will be soon.
   - ENABLE_TWI
   - ENABLE_PSTORAGE